haagahelia/linux-servers-etc/CSC_virtual_machine_and_user_creation.md

-# Juhani's collection of steps for mainly teachers (admins) and sometimes students (developers, users) to utilize Ubuntu Linux servers (e.g. in CSC cPouta cloud)
+# This first doc is a collection of steps for mainly teachers (admins) and only rarely students (developers, users) to utilize Ubuntu Linux servers (e.g. in CSC cPouta cloud)

 This first document is CSC cloud dependent.
+But next ones are for any Ubuntu linux computer.

 ## CSC - Setting up the course 'project' in my.csc.fi